ibm-cloud-docs/solution-tutorials/vpc-site2site-vpn.md

 Review the *data.sh* file created.
 It has useful information and parameters

-### Deploy the microservice

-Install and start the small storage app.

 ### Create the Virtual Private Network gateway and connection
 In the following, you will add a VPN gateway and an associated connection to the subnet with the application VSI.